 1. My Biases Might Affect My Response

-Many of us established moral and ideological opinion on members of the LGBTQ+ community as sexually deviant or socially inferior.
-Many of us grew up in communities that used LGBTQ+ terms as slurs or names to belittle others.
+Many of us established moral and ideological opinion on members of the LGBTQIA+ community as sexually deviant or socially inferior.
+Many of us grew up in communities that used LGBTQIA+ terms as slurs or names to belittle others.
 As children come out, it is very common to hear those old arguments hum their tune; this time, however, it’s about your own child.

 2. It’s Not My Fault